aws-samples/k8s-notary-admission/README.md

 ### Amazon ECR AuthN/AuthZ

 K8s Notary Admission uses [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and the [AWS SDK for Go v2](https://github.com/aws/aws-sdk-go-v2) to retrieve Amazon ECR auth tokens.
-These auth tokens contain the credentials (username and password) needed to perform reads (pulls) from Amazon ECR using the Notation CLI.
+These auth tokens contain the basic auth credentials (username and password) needed to perform reads (pulls) from Amazon ECR using the Notation CLI.
 By default, The AuthN/AuthZ process uses the AWS partition, region, and endpoint relative to the underlying Amazon EKS cluster.
 This can be overridden by supplying override values in the _charts/notary-admission/values.yaml_ file.

 It is important to understand that Amazon ECR credentials are region-specific.
 So, the K8s Notary Admission will need credentials for each Amazon ECR region, from where images will be verified.
 Amazon ECR credentials will be obtained and cached for 12 hours, if the credential cache is enabled in the Helm values file.